top of page

 SERIAL NUMBER: 52-5770

-Used widely during the Vietnam War, the North American F-100D was the fighter-bomber version of the F-100 interceptor and first entered service in 1956.
-The F-100D was equipped with supersonic autopilot, enlarged fin and rudder, inboard landing flaps and underwing pylons that could carry up to 3,200 kg (7,040 lb) of ordnance.
+Used widely during the Vietnam War, the North American F-100D was the fighter-bomber version of the F-100 interceptor, and it first entered service in 1956.
+The F-100D was equipped with supersonic autopilot, an enlarged fin and rudder, inboard landing flaps, and underwing pylons that could carry up to 7,040 lbs of ordnance.

-Although the F-100 was used in Vietnam for close air support ( Nicknamed "Hun" - a shortened version of One Hundred), our aircraft never left the CONUS.
+Although the F-100 was used in Vietnam for close air support (nicknamed "Hun" - a shortened version of One Hundred), our aircraft never left the CONUS.
 Our aircraft was the fifteenth aircraft off the production line and was a test aircraft at Edwards.
 AFB.
-Later it was preserved at Lackland AFB, TX from October 1978 through 2003 before coming to Travis.
+Later, it was preserved at Lackland AFB, TX, from October 1978 through 2003, before coming to Travis AFB.

 bottom of page